rajibkn345/assignment-2-app-extension/README.md

 Open the URL generated in your console.
 Once you grant permission to the app, you can start development (such as generating extensions).

+### use the block

+-> open theme
+-> click on customize
+-> Select the block
+-> click on translate
+-> use the block anywhere by clicking the checkbox of translate